 Wishing restores its authority over the states and repel the claim to the throne of his brother, Rudolf II commits the blunder to invade Prague by his nephew Archduke Leopold, an adventurer at the head of an army of mercenaries from Passau, Bavaria.
 But “the army of Passau” is banished from the city and Rodolphe forced to abandon the Bohemian crown in favor of Mathias.
 Always emperor, but alone and ill, Rodolphe Hradschin turns off in January 1612.

 The Thirty Years War

-A provisional government was formed of thirty directors, and an army under the command of Thurn and Mansfeld counts.
+A provisional government was formed by thirty directors, and an army under the command of Thurn and Mansfeld counts.
 Ferdinand II became king in 1618 is replaced by Frederick V

 Be called the “King of Winter” into Prague with great ceremony, with his wife, Elizabeth Stuart.
 At the Battle of White Mountain.
 The Catholic Imperial army and the troops of the United Bohemian Protestants clash on the morning of November 8, 1620.
 The U.S. Army collapsed, panic, low “winter king” Frederick V and his wife fled the city.
 For Catholics the victory is complete but it is a disaster.

-The property of those who participated in the rebellion were confiscated and sold at low prices to noble families of Bohemia and foreign faithful to the imperial cause: German, Spanish, Italian, Flemish and Croatian.
+The property of those who participated in the rebellion was confiscated and sold at low prices to noble families of Bohemia and foreign faithful to the imperial cause: German, Spanish, Italian, Flemish, and Croatian.
 The defeat of the White Mountain remains in the minds of Czech as the darkest day in their history.
 It marks the beginning of the period known Temno (the “dark times”).